oxydeologist/socials/README.md

 <a href="https://www.youtube.com/watch?v=9qRBOqfTTCQ">Banger</a>

 Have something to say?
-Then let's talk! azul#9019
+Then let's talk! okushii on discord

 ### Short introduction
 I go by oxy or zul